Search Engine Optimization (SEO) helps rank and find your video. And with 300 hours of video uploaded to YouTube every MINUTE, that comes in handy.

 - To get to your Key Word and your Key Phrase ask yourself:

-- How will they search for the answer for their questions?
+- How will your audience search for the answers to their questions?

 - What are their questions?